- Our Work

 - Dollars to Results

-With an estimated 40 percent of the population unemployed, job creation is key to poverty reduction in Haiti.
-From a peak in the early 1980s when the garment sector employed 100,000 people, employment in this sector had dropped dramatically due to embargoes, insecurity, and lack of investment.
-Today, Haiti’s garment sector is reemerging as a source of employment thanks in part to U.S. trade preferences enacted through the Haitian Hemispheric Opportunity through Partnership Encouragement Act (HOPE), HOPE II, and Haiti Economic Lift Program Act of 2010 (HELP) legislation which have made Haiti a more attractive place to invest, with 10,000 new apparel sector jobs created since 2008.
+With an estimated 40 percent of Haiti’s population unemployed, job creation is key to poverty reduction.
+In the early 1980s, the garment sector employed 100,000 people in Haiti.
+Unfortunately, employment had dropped dramatically due to embargoes, insecurity, and lack of investment.
+Today, Haiti’s garment sector is re-emerging as a source of employment thanks in part to U.S. trade preferences enacted through the Haitian Hemispheric Opportunity through Partnership Encouragement Act (HOPE), HOPE II, and Haiti Economic Lift Program Act of 2010 (HELP) legislation which have made Haiti a more attractive place to invest with the result that the apparel industry has created jobs for more than 30,000 Haitians.

-In its 2010 National Action Plan, the Government of Haiti expressed its desire to create centers of economic development outside of Port-au-Prince to spur economic growth and bring jobs to Haiti’s underserved regions.
-The Caracol Industrial Park is a step toward achieving this goal, bringing together the Haitian and U.S. Governments, the Inter-American Development Bank (IDB), and Sae-A Trading Co., Ltd.―Korea’s leading garment manufacturer.
-This major public private partnership is expected to bring permanent jobs to Haiti.
-The park is projected to create up to 20,000 permanent jobs through Sae-A’s investment alone.
-Ultimately, the industrial park has the potential to create up to 65,000 direct jobs once it is operating at full capacity.
-The park began operations and manufacturing activities in 2012.
-To date, the park and its several corporate tenants have generated approximately 2,000 permanent new jobs.
-Manufacturers signed up for the park include construction, paint, and fragrance producers.
+In its 2010 National Action Plan, the Government of Haiti expressed a desire to create centers of economic development outside of Port-au-Prince to spur economic growth and bring jobs to underserved regions.
+The Caracol Industrial Park is a step toward achieving this goal, bringing together the Haitian and U.S. Governments, the Inter-American Development Bank, and Sae-A Trading Co., Ltd.―Korea’s leading garment manufacturer.
+This major public-private partnership is bringing jobs to Haiti.
+Since beginning operations in July 2012, the park has created approximately 5,000 permanent new jobs, with more jobs projected as operations expand.